Skparab1/oskeyboard/README.md

   ```` '
   import {oskeyboard} from '.oskeyboard.js';
   ````
-  - inc;uding as a module in HTML
+  - including as a module in HTML

   ````
   <script type="module" src="oskeyboard.js"></script>